nixworks/public/news/2014/11/21/README.md

 ##### House of Representatives
 ### [The United States House of Representatives files a lawsuit against President Barack Obama for executive actions undertaken in relation to the implementation of the Affordable Care Act. ](/news/2014/11/21/the-united-states-house-of-representatives-files-a-lawsuit-against-president-barack-obama-for-executive-actions-undertaken-in-relation-to-th.md)
-_Context: Obamacare, Barack Obama, U.S. President, executive actions, House of Representatives_
+_Context: Barack Obama, Obamacare, U.S. President, House of Representatives, executive actions_

 ## [Previous Day...](/news/2014/11/20/index.md)